-- Visit a Church or interview a member of the clergy about rites of passage eg Baptism, first communion, confirmation, marriage, funerals.
+Most pupils are expected to: Suggested areas of study Links and suggested activities • Explain how Christians express their faith at key moments in life ie rites of passage • Explain the significance of Christian rites of passage • Visit a Church or interview a member of the clergy about rites of passage eg Baptism , first communion, confirmation, marriage, funerals.
 Consider which Christian beliefs are being expressed, and how, at these ceremonies.
-Talk about how they express their own beliefs and values about life through actions and rituals

-- Discover what motivates

-Christians engaged in

-community work and link this

-with Christian beliefs and values:

-- How are these being expressed in practice?

-- How do pupils express their own beliefs and values in practical ways?

-- Assess the contribution made by Christian groups to community life eg write creatively about what the area would be like if all the churches and Christians disappeared

-- Drama of how Christians express their beliefs

-- Look at symbols which express some Christian concepts about God and Jesus.
-Talk about how these beliefs might affect a Christian's behaviour eg valuing the environment, seeing something of God in all people

-- How do these key beliefs translate into actions? - link to point 2

-- Meet representatives from local churches who make a contribution to the community eg a community worker or youth leader

-- Find out about the work of a Christian charity or coalition and evaluate how far their work conveys their Christian commitment and values eq

-- Christian Aid; Cafod;

-Traidcraft; Trade Justice,

-Make Poverty History; NCH;

-Jubilee 2000
+Talk about how they express their own beliefs and values about life through actions and rituals Demonstrate insights into ways in which Christians might express their faith in private and in public Explain how Christians use some of Jesus' teaching to help them to make moral decisions eg The greatest commandment (Matthew 22:34-40; Mark 12:28-31) The Sermon on the Mount (Matthew 5-7) Parables eg The sheep and the goats (Matthew 25:31-46); Good Samaritan (Luke 10:25-37) The lost sheep (Luke 15:1-7) The prodigal son (Luke 15:11-32) Gain insights into the importance of public and private prayer for Christians, including the Lord's Prayer as a motivating factor for Christian living Discover what motivates Christians engaged in community work and link this with Christian beliefs and values: How are these being expressed in practice?
+How do pupils express their own beliefs and values in practical ways?
+Assess the contribution made by Christian groups to community life eg write creatively about what the area would be like if all the churches and Christians disappeared Drama of how Christians express their beliefs • Explain how people's words and actions affect the way people see them and their 'faith' Explain some key aspects of Christian belief eg The Trinity; God as Creator and Father; The Incarnation in Jesus; The work of the Holy Spirit.
+Creeds (The Apostles' Creed or the Nicene Creed) Look at symbols which express some Christian concepts about God and Jesus.
+Talk about how these beliefs might affect a Christian's behaviour eg valuing the environment, seeing something of God in all people How do these key beliefs translate into actions? - link to point 2 Give a critical and evaluative account of Christianity at work in the local/international community Evaluate the work of local churches and Christian groups eg Salvation Army Meet representatives from local churches who make a contribution to the community eg a community worker or youth leader Find out about the work of a Christian charity or coalition and evaluate how far their work conveys their Christian commitment and values eg Christian Aid; Cafod; Traidcraft; Trade Justice, Make Poverty History; NCH; Jubilee 2000 s